tlarrue/protein_classification/README.md

 *python NJTree.py ./data/protein_db_njtree.p True all*

-The above command will work for any pickled NJTree you save.
+NOTE: The above command will work for any pickled NJTree you save.